 Below are the best prices going right now on both tools.
-I certainly used my Crock Pot and loved it for YEARS.
-Also, take note: There’s a HUGE sale on Instant Pots right now if you’ve been wanting one, wanting to buy a second one or would like to buy them as gifts.
+I certainly used my Crock Pot and loved it for years.

 - Best Programmable Crock Pot under $50 HERE

-Carrot Mint Bisque with Fresh Ginger and Bone Broth — Paleo, GAPS, AIP, SCD, Whole30, VAD variation
+Carrot Mint Bisque with Fresh Ginger and Bone Broth — Paleo, GAPS, AIP, SCD, Whole30, Low-FODMAP

 - slow cooker